Logiqx/gpx-ideas/docs/gpx/proposal/estimates.md

 ### Proposal

-There is an opportunity to add accuracy estimates to the GPX standard so that people can make use of them when exchanging data.
-The wording used in the GPX schema documentation is obviously a topic for discussion.
+There is an opportunity to add accuracy estimates to the GPX standard so that people can make use of them when exchanging GPS / GNSS data.
+The phrasing used in the GPX schema documentation is obviously a topic for discussion.

-I feel that accuracy estimates should be stored without any adjustments.
-Device manufacturers may adjust the 1-sigma values (e.g. Apple), but I think the estimates are best stored as provided within the GPX file.
+I feel that accuracy estimates should probably be stored without any adjustments, typically 1-sigma.
+Device manufacturers may adjust the 1-sigma values (e.g. Apple), but I think the estimates are best stored in the GPX file without modification.